mozilla/data-docs/src/cookbooks/retention.md

 ### Querying Clients Daily Tables

-For more custom access, you use the clients_last_seen tables.
+For more custom access, use the `clients_last_seen tables`.
 You can restrict to an arbitrary population of users by joining the `base` table below against a table containing the `client_id`s of interest.

 ```sql
 CREATE TEMP FUNCTION